karaolos9/COMP0254cw1/README.md

 npx hardhat node
 ```
 This will launch a local blockchain at **http://127.0.0.1:8545/** and generate test accounts.
+Do not close this terminal, as it will stop the local blockchain.

 # Step 2: Save Account Information
 - Copy and save the generated **accounts and private keys** for future reference.